Nobody Does It Better Than Kimco, Baby You're The Best

 Baby You’re The Best

-Who knows when (and if) KIM shares will “normalize”, maybe we must expect a “new normal”….but ignoring the price being offered, let’s take a look at the dividend yield:
+Who knows when (and if) KIM shares will “normalize,” maybe we must expect a “new normal”... but ignoring the price being offered, let’s take a look at the dividend yield:

 As noted above, KIM is yielding 5.5%, while peers FRT (rated A- by S&P) and REG (rated BBB+ by S&P) are yielding ~3.2%.
 Why is that?